-Each of these three Couples Resorts has a small, semi-private area exclusively for au natural (nude) sunbathing (in the case of Couples Tower Isle it’s a small private island located just off-shore with free and frequent ferry service), and both Tower Isle and Sans Souci feature some basic amenities such as restroom facilities, a bar, and a beach grill in their au natural areas.
-At Couples Negril their au natural beach is separated from the main beach by a hedge and has a bar but no other facilities on the nude side, so if you want to fetch a snack or use the restroom you’ll have to suit-up.
+While Couples Resorts are NOT fully clothing-optional, each of these select three Couples Resorts has a small, semi-private area exclusively for au naturel sunbathing (in the case of Couples Tower Isle it’s a small private island located just off-shore with free and frequent ferry service), and both Tower Isle and Sans Souci feature some basic amenities such as restroom facilities, a bar, and a beach grill in their au naturel areas.
+At Couples Negril their au naturel beach is separated from the main beach by a hedge and has a bar but no other facilities on the nude side, so if you want to fetch a snack or use the restroom you’ll have to suit-up.
 Nude sunbathing is not permitted in nor around any of the resorts’ swimming pools, main beach, or other areas.

 - Check PricesDesire Pearl (Riviera Maya, Mexico) AND

 - Check PricesDesire Resort & Spa (Puerto Morelos, Mexico)

 - Check PricesHidden Beach (Riviera Maya, Mexico) – Hidden Beach is a smallish, but elegant nude resort that — unlike many categorized as ‘clothing-optional’ resorts — is actually all-nude, all the time…… beach, pool, restaurant, nightclub …..they even have an evening at the Spa (shared with sister-resort El Dorado Seaside Suites) that can be enjoyed nude (guests from Seaside are warned that they will likely encounter nudists at the Spa during that time).
 Hidden Beach is for nudists, but not lifestylers (aka ‘swingers’), and the average age of guests (at least while I was there, and I’m told it’s typical) is early-forties to late-sixties….with the occasional younger or older couple.

 - Check PricesGrand Lido Negril (Negril, Jamaica) – Fans of the former Grand Lido Negril (a very popular destination with the au naturel crowd) will be thrilled with this built-from-the-ground up brand new – albeit much smaller – Grand Lido Negril.
-This all-inclusive clothing-optional resort has a private pool with a pool bar and grill, impressively elegant rooms (26 of them, all with stunning ocean views), premium Butler Service and 24-hour room service, and includes access to the next-door resort Royalton Negril and Hideaway at Royalton Negril, where you’ll find a wide array of restaurants and bars, a full-service Spa and Fitness Center.
+This all-inclusive clothing-optional resort has a private pool for au naturel sunbathing with a pool bar and grill, impressively elegant rooms (26 of them, all with stunning ocean views), premium Butler Service and 24-hour room service, and includes access to the next-door resort Royalton Negril and Hideaway at Royalton Negril, where you’ll find a wide array of restaurants and bars, a full-service Spa and Fitness Center.
 It’s important to note that there is no beach at the new Grand Lido Negril, and please also note that while the rooms, pool, and private areas at Grand Lido Negril are clothing-optional, use of the facilities, services, and beach at Royalton Negril and Hideaway at Royalton Negril do require clothing.

-- Hedonism II (Negril, Jamaica) – Even with Hedo’s wild reputation, it still has a “semi-prude” section (clothing optional, which means there may very well be nudists there too) as well as its world-famous “totally nude” section, where you can sunbathe topless or au naturel at the pool, however the beach on that side of the resort is ‘nude-required’.
+- Check PricesHedonism II (Negril, Jamaica) – Even with Hedo’s wild reputation, it still has a “semi-prude” section (clothing optional, which means there may very well be nudists there too) as well as its world-famous “totally nude” section, where you can sunbathe topless or au naturel at the pool, however the beach on that side of the resort is ‘nude-required’.
 There are signs that tell you which side you are leaving and entering.
 Each section (nude and prude) has it’s own building (rooms), pool & swim-up bar.
 Even though there is a ‘clothing-optional’ section (where you may remain clothed), I’d advise you not to go if full-on nudity makes you uncomfortable …. although restaurants DO require diners to be clothed, it really just means ‘barely covered’, and you may see someone who is nude approach to check out the menu or inquire about seating, and occasionally denizens of the ‘nude’ side escape and run amok, particularly after a few drinks.